QingweiMeng1234/Kaggle_M5_Accuracy_Report/README.md

 sales from day 1.
 Data in Cluster 3 have 0 sales for the first 1000 days.
 Then for the data in Cluster 0, we drop the first 250 days.
 For the data in Cluster 1, we drop the first 750 days and so on.

-## Release Date

-Release date is the first week when the item has a sales price.
-We acquired the release date for each item from the calendar and dropped the rows with dates from before the release date.

 # Models